TERMS OF ENGAGEMENT

 A standard follow-up consultation is 30 minutes long an costs £80 but, due to the less predictable nature of follow-ups, some appointments make take less or more time and will be charged accordingly.
 All appointments will be charged at £160 per hour or part thereof, rounded to the nearest 5 minute interval, eg a 20-minute follow-up will be charged at £53.33 and a 45-minute appointment will be charged at £120.

 I offer support between appointments VIA EMAIL ONLY.
 Following your initial consultation, all patients are encouraged to e-mail with any clarification that they require and my response.
 If this is in response to the written report I offer, this email is non-chargeable.
 Additional emails that involve clinical advice will be charged at my standard rate – which equates to £2.66 per minute – and will be based on what time I spend on the email.
-However, charges will be capped at 5 minutes / £13.33 per email and there will be no charge for “clarification” emails (deemed as those that I am essentially giving you a ‘yes’ or ‘no’ answer and do not require me to review your notes) or “logistics” emails (deemed as those looking to book an appointment, requesting directions to my clinic, etc).
+However, charges will be capped at 5 minutes / £13.33 per email and there will be no charge for “clarification” emails (deemed as those that I am essentially giving you a ‘yes’ or ‘no’ answer and do not require me to review your notes, or where there is an inconsistency in my report) or “logistics” emails (deemed as those looking to book an appointment, requesting directions to my clinic, etc).

 Cancelled appointments will incur no charge, providing this is done so with 48 hours notice.
 Appointments cancelled after this time will incure a £45 charge.